Natural-Intelligence/superseed/packages/super-seed-mongoose/README.md

 # super-seed-mongoose

-A super-seed module that allows support for MochGenerators using [mongoose](https://www.npmjs.com/package/mongoose) schema
+A super-seed module that allows support for MockGenerators using [mongoose](https://www.npmjs.com/package/mongoose) schema

 # Install